Azure/WellArchitected-Tools/WARP/devops/README.md

 - Microsoft PowerPoint 2019

- - PowerPoint is not required for importing findings into Azure DevOps or Github.
+ - PowerPoint is not required for importing findings into Azure DevOps or GitHub.

  - Only required for creating PowerPoint slideshows outlining the issues found.

 ---

-**IMPORTANT:**  **These instructions only work in a Windows environment at this time.**
+**IMPORTANT:**  **These instructions only work in a Windows environment.**

 ### Download scripts and prepare your environment to run them.